- Here’s a list of NBA players who won a title after going to another team.

 Jrue Holiday – 2021 Milwaukee Bucks

-Another former Pelican has tasted his first NBA title after getting traded as Jrue Holiday helped the Milwaukee Bucks win the 2021 NBA title after they acquired him in November 2020.
+Another former Pelican has tasted his first NBA title after getting traded as Jrue Holiday helped the Milwaukee Bucks win the 2021 NBA title after they acquired him in a blockbuster November 2020 four-team trade that went down as one of the biggest Milwaukee Bucks trades.
 Prior to his stint with New Orleans, Holiday was selected by Philadelphia as their 17th pick in the 2009 NBA Draft.

 The 6’3 point guard spent eleven seasons combined with the Sixers and Pelicans before the Bucks set their sights on him in the hopes of finding the perfect playmaker to complement Giannis Antetokounmpo and Khris Middleton.
 His arrival has solved the woes of Milwaukee and ultimately led to the franchise’s second title in 50 years.